quii/learn-go-with-tests/mocking.md

 As always, rules in software development aren't really rules and there can be exceptions.
 [Uncle Bob's article of "When to mock"](https://8thlight.com/blog/uncle-bob/2014/05/10/WhenToMock.html) has some excellent pointers.

+#### Can't I just use a mocking framework?

+Mocking requires no magic and is relatively simple; using a framework can make mocking seem more complicated than it is.
+We don't use automocking in this chapter so that we get:

+- a better understanding of how to mock
+- practise implementing interfaces

+In collaborative projects there is value auto-generating mocks.
+In a team, a mock generation tool codifies consistency around the test doubles.
+This will avoid inconsistently written test doubles which can translate to inconsistently written tests.

+You should only use a mock generator that generates test doubles against an interface.
+Any tool that overly dictates how tests are written, or that use lots of 'magic', can get in the sea.

 ## Wrapping up

 ### More on TDD approach